SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/ediscovery/ediscovery.md

 Users who have been added to the Discovery Management role group can perform In-Place eDiscovery searches.
 You can perform a search using the web-based interface in the EAC.
 This makes it easier for non-technical users such as records managers, compliance officers, or legal and HR professionals to use In-Place eDiscovery.
 You can also use the Exchange Management Shell to perform a search.
 For more information, see [Create an In-Place eDiscovery search in Exchange 2016](create-searches.md)

-The **In-Place eDiscovery &amp; Hold** wizard in the EAC allows you to create an In-Place eDiscovery search and also use In-Place Hold to place search results on hold.
+The **In-Place eDiscovery & Hold** wizard in the EAC allows you to create an In-Place eDiscovery search and also use In-Place Hold to place search results on hold.
 When you create an In-Place eDiscovery search, a search object is created in the In-Place eDiscovery system mailbox.
 This object can be manipulated to start, stop, modify, and remove the search.
 After you create the search, you can choose to get an estimate of search results, which includes keyword statistics that help you determine query effectiveness.
 You can also do a live preview of items returned in the search, allowing you to view message content, the number of messages returned from each source mailbox and the total number of messages.
 You can use this information to further fine-tune your query if required.

 When satisfied with the search results, you can copy them to a discovery mailbox.
 You can also use the EAC or Outlook to export a discovery mailbox or some of its content to a PST file.